mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2021-04-07: Updated to use hello command.
   - 2021-06-15: Added "snapshot" to Readconcern level
   - 2021-07-12: Add missing commas after ReadConcernLevel enum values
+  - 2022-01-19: Deprecate wTimeoutMS in favor of timeoutMS.